Reading: Retail Strategy

 Just when we have finally mastered the marketing mix that includes the four Ps, we arrive at the retail strategy.
 The retail marketing strategy includes all of the elements of the traditional marketing mix:

-- Retailers buy product from producers or wholesalers that will most appeal to their target market.
+- Retailers buy products from producers or wholesalers that will most appeal to their target market.

 - Retailers set a price that delivers value for the product and the complete shopping experience.

-- Retailers promote their offering, which includes the shopping experience, the products, the pricing, and broadly, the retail brand.
+- Retailers promote their offerings, which include the shopping experience, products, pricing, and, broadly, the retail brand.

 - Retailers create the right place, which is the point of purchase for the buyer.